imani4j/major-project/plan.md

 Ideas for Random Unfortunate Events:
 1. getting hit by an asteroid (damages spaceship, may injure someone, may kill someone)
 2. getting stuck in an asteroid belt (slows you down because you have to dodge them, may result in 1.)
-3. someone randomly gets sick (applies an illness that subtracts from health every day until death or until cured)
+3. someone randomly gets sick or hurt (applies an illness that subtracts from health every day until death or until cured)
 4. resources drift off the spaceship when someone left the door open (a resource besides money is subtracted from)
+5. Space cow eats your food (lose random amount of food)